Features

 Gentics Mesh will check whether new versions have been created in the meanwhile.
 Long running edit operations or multiple concurrent editors may create additional versions.

-The detected changes will be compared automatically in order to determine whether the current update request causes a conflict with a newer edit request.
 Gentics Mesh will return a response which contains information about the conflict in those cases.
 Other update operations which do not cause a conflict will be stored and the changed fields will be updated.

 Node contents can be published and taken offline.
 This is particularly useful if you want to first work on a draft, then review it and publish it at a later point in time.

-| Publishing node contents requires the user to be assigned to a group with a role which provides the permission. |
+NOTE: Publishing node contents requires the user to be assigned to a group with a role which provides the ```publish``` permission.

 {